Harryyadav/slate/source/includes/jobs.md

-connection    | Yes      | The connection id associated with the job. result_message| Yes      | The result message of the job. succeeded     | Yes      | Whether the job was run successfully. ready         | False    | Whether the job is ready to post the result or not.
+connection    | Yes      | The connection id associated with the job. result_message| Yes      | The result message of the job. succeeded     | Yes      | Whether the job was run successfully. ready         | No       | Whether the job is ready to post the result or not.
 Defaults to True.